KarlyLamm/TicTacToe-AngularApp/README.md

 # TictactoeApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.2.
-Styling was done using [Nebular](https://github.com/akveo/nebular) and was deployed using [Firebase CLI](https://github.com/firebase/firebase-tools)
+Styling was done using [Nebular](https://github.com/akveo/nebular), was deployed using [Firebase CLI](https://github.com/firebase/firebase-tools), and tests were written with [Cypress](https://docs.cypress.io/guides/getting-started/writing-your-first-test#Add-a-test-file).

 ## Development server